lazarevtill/Servo-Cam/README.md

 ### Home Assistant Auto-Discovery

-With the integration installed in Home Assistant, simply keep `python3 main.py` running.
+With the integration installed in Home Assistant, keep the backend running (`servo-cam.service` or `python3 main.py`).
 The application advertises itself over Zeroconf (`_servo-cam._tcp.local.`), which triggers Home Assistant's **"New device discovered"** notification in **Settings → Devices & Services**.
 Review the detected host/port, click **Configure**, and the device is added instantly—no manual YAML required.

 ### Systemd Service (Auto-start)